 Set a specific time during the day to hold your meeting, specifically when all your staff is there.
-Make sure meeting are always at the same time and when important decisions are decided.
-This allows part-time staffers to feel connected to the company especially if you hold meetings during the time they are suppose to be at the store.
+Make sure meetings are always at the same time and when important decisions are decided.
+This allows part-time staffers to feel connected to the company especially if you hold meetings during the time they are supposed to be at the store.

 Brand Consistency requires Discipline

 Part of building brand reputation is consistency from vision, image, and mission statement to staff training.